Inkjin Tattoo Guides

 What Defines a Watercolor Tattoo

-Watercolor tattoos are characterized by their lack of hard outlines, their use of vivid colors that blend and fade into one another, and deliberate paint-like effects such as drips, splatters, and brushstroke textures.
-The ink is applied in layers to mimic the transparency of watercolor paint on paper.
+With their absence of hard outlines, vibrant and translucent colors that flow from one another, and paint-like effects such as drips and splatters, watercolor tattoos resemble splashes of color and brushstroke textures on a canvas.
+The ink is applied in layers so as to look somewhat translucent, much like watercolor paint on paper.

 Popular Watercolor Tattoo Subjects